 The function will return the number of a column based on a given cell reference.

-4 Ideal Examples to Use COLUMN Function in Excel
+How to Use COLUMN Function in Excel: 4 Ideal Examples

 In this article, you will see four ideal examples of how to use the COLUMN function in Excel.
 You will find how to directly use this function and how to combine this function with other Excel functions to get a certain value.